Universal quantum control by non-Hermitian Hamiltonian: Cyclic population transfer in non-Hermitian three-level systems

-Figures~\ref{PopuThree}(a) and (b) demonstrate the population dynamics for clockwise and counterclockwise population transfers in the open three-level system in Fig.~\ref{modelThree}, respectively.
-One can find that the full population of the system can not remain conservative except when $t=2kT$, $k$ integer.
-So that for most time, $P_0+P_1+P_e<1$, as indicated by the black dashed line with circles in Fig.~\ref{PopuThree}.
-However, the system state is automatically normalized at the end of each evolution stage, i.e., $t=2kT$.
-In Fig.~\ref{PopuThree}(a), the initial population on the state $|0\rangle$ can be transferred to the state $|e\rangle$ with a unit probability when $t=2T$, and there exists a slight occupation on the state $|1\rangle$, e.g., $P_1\approx0.07$ when $t=1.6T$.
-Then it is followed by the transfer to the state $|1\rangle$ with a unit probability when $t=4T$, during which the state $|0\rangle$ is occupied as $P_0\approx0.07$ when $t=2.6T$.
-During $t\in[4T, 6T]$, there is no occupation on the state $|e\rangle$, and the population on the state $|1\rangle$ can be transferred back to the state $|0\rangle$ with a unit probability when $t=6T$.
-In Fig.~\ref{PopuThree}(b) for the counterclockwise population transfer, the initial population on the state $|0\rangle$ can be completely transferred to the state $|1\rangle$ when $t=2T$, to the state $|e\rangle$ when $t=4T$, and go back to the state $|0\rangle$ when $t=6T$.
-In both Figs.~\ref{PopuThree}(a) and (b), the following loops can repeat the same perfect cyclic transfer.
+Figures~\ref{PopuThree}(a) and \ref{PopuThree}(b) demonstrate the population dynamics for clockwise and counterclockwise population transfers in the open three-level system in Fig.~\ref{modelThree}, respectively.
+One can find that the full population of the system cannot remain conservative except when $t=kT$, $k$ integer.
+So, for the most part of time, $P_0+P_1+P_e<1$, as indicated by the black dashed line with circles in Fig.~\ref{PopuThree}.
+However, the system state is automatically normalized at the end of each evolution stage, i.e., $t=kT$.
+In Fig.~\ref{PopuThree}(a), the initial population on the state $|0\rangle$ can be transferred to the state $|e\rangle$ with a unit probability when $t=T$, and there exists a slight occupation on the state $|1\rangle$, e.g., $P_1\approx0.21$ when $t=0.6T$.
+Then it is followed by the transfer to the state $|1\rangle$ with a unit probability when $t=2T$, during which the state $|0\rangle$ is occupied as $P_0\approx0.21$ when $t=1.4T$.
+During $t\in[2T, 3T]$, there is no occupation on the state $|e\rangle$, and the population on the state $|1\rangle$ can be transferred back to the state $|0\rangle$ with a unit probability when $t=3T$.
+In Fig.~\ref{PopuThree}(b) for the counterclockwise population transfer, the initial population on the state $|0\rangle$ can be completely transferred to the state $|1\rangle$ when $t=T$, to the state $|e\rangle$ when $t=2T$, and go back to the state $|0\rangle$ when $t=3T$.
+In both Figs.~\ref{PopuThree}(a) and (b), the following loops can perfectly repeat the same chiral transfer of their respective first loop.